7 Best generators for your RV air conditioner (Full reviews)

 Champion 3400-Watt Dual Fuel RV Ready Portable Inverter Generator with Electric Start

 When using gasoline, you’ll get a little more power.
-When switched over to propane mode, the running time is increased to around 15 hours.
+When switched to propane mode, the running time is increased to around 15 hours.

 Because it’s an inverter generator, the Champion 3400 produces clean electricity that will not harm sensitive devices such as laptops, tablets, and televisions.